centifanto/centifanto.github.io/_posts/2023-10-22-Why the OnePlus Open is the best foldable.md

 - The Galaxy is too narrow on the front display for normal usage IMO, especially typing, and the Pixel is too wide and short.
 - The US released Galaxy's are next to impossible to root, and the potentially rootable (not at all guaranteed) non-US models do not have all the necessary bands for US carriers.
 - The Pixel also has a poorly implemented hinge that doesn't lay flat and also shows a very large crease.
 The Galaxy has the latter issue as well, and additionally does not close completely tight, meaning their is a gap between the screens for dust and particles to enter.
+- The Pixel's Tensor chips are not great in my experience, as well as reviews.
+It is slower than the Snapdragons, and runs hotter.
+Most importantly for me, the radios in these devices are significantly worse when it comes to tower reception.
+When I briefly tried the Pixel 6, it would consistently get two less bars than my OnePlus 7T was getting, and that was same network, same location.

 ### Pros of the 1+ Open
 The 1+ Open does not share the above issues on the Galaxy and Pixel: